Have you ever wondered whether Bayesian analysis can be applied toward the stock market? We did, and set out to investigate.

 In this book we not only show you the results of our analysis, but we show you HOW to do the analysis,...
 AND we give you the Bayesian classification software (available here) that we have developed FREE of charge.
 The software alone is worth several times that of this book.

-You can get this book now at Amazon as a Kindle ebook or paperback.
+You can get this book now at Amazon as a paperback or Kindle ebook.

 You can also get this book instantly as a pdf from Gumroad.